 I have multiple output devices, how do I make Soundplant play different sounds out of different devices at the same time?

 • You can output to multiple devices simultaneously by running multiple instances of Soundplant.
 Soundplant is capable of running in an unlimited number of simultaneous instances, and each instance can be set to output to a separate device.
-Use the 'launch another Soundplant' button along the top of the screen to spawn a new Soundplant window.
-You can also use the 'save and load audio output settings in keymaps' setting to maintain keymaps with different sets of sounds intended for different output devices, and turn on 'background key input' in conjunction with the 'foreground window on sound trigger' and 'only trigger sounds with key combo' settings to help manage multiple Soundplant windows.
-For example, you can configure 'only trigger sounds with key combo' so that a single key selectively triggers up to 3 different instances of Soundplant depending on which key combo is used, and you could have Ctrl+A output to one device, and Ctrl+Alt+A output to a different device, etc.
+Use the launch another Soundplant button in the Global Function Toolbar along the top of the screen to spawn a new Soundplant window.
+You can also use the Preferences➔audio➔save & load output device in keymaps setting to maintain keymaps with different sets of sounds intended for different output devices, and turn on background key input in conjunction with the Preferences➔background key input➔foreground window on sound trigger and only trigger with key combo settings to help manage multiple Soundplant windows.

 • This is entirely dependent on the keyboard hardware.
-Unfortunately, there are some computer keyboards out there that simply don't support holding down many multiple keys at once (aside from 'modifier' keys - shift, ctrl, alt).
-On many cheap generic keyboards, you won't be able to trigger more than 4 or 5 keys simultaneously due to keyboard hardware limitations; other keyboards support this only partially and will allow some keys to be pressed down simultaneously and not allow others, or will generate "phantom" key presses in certain combinations, depending on the layout of its internal circuitry.
-At worst, some Windows laptops have a really annoying "feature" where the computer emits a system beep when many keys are pressed at the same time (usually this "beep on keyboard error" setting can be turned off in the BIOS or under Device Manager➔Non-Plug And Play Drivers).
+Unfortunately, there are many low end computer keyboards out there that simply don't support holding down more than a few keys at once.
+Most cheap generic keyboards can only detect around 4 or 5 keys simultaneously due to keyboard hardware limitations; other keyboards support this only partially and will allow some keys to be pressed down simultaneously and not allow others, or will generate "phantom" key presses in certain combinations, depending on the layout of its internal circuitry.
+At worst, some Windows laptops have a really annoying "feature" where the computer emits a system beep when many keys are pressed at the same time (sometimes this "beep on keyboard error" setting can be turned off in the BIOS or under Device Manager➔Non-Plug And Play Drivers).
 Intensive Soundplant use can be hampered by these kinds of keyboard quirks, which vary widely among different keyboards.
 This is because on cheaper keyboards, multiple keys share the same sensor, and each sensor can only report a single key hit at any given time.
-If you find that the behavior of your keyboard has a limiting affect on what you are trying to do in Soundplant, consider upgrading; for the best possible keyboard experience, look for a keyboard that has "n-key rollover", which means that each key has its own dedicated sensor and guarantees that the keyboard supports detection of an unlimited number of keys simultaneously.
-One excellent maker of high end n-key rollover keyboards is Das Keyboard, and you can find many others, often marketed for gamers.
+Also, many older keyboards have better support for detecting multiple simultaneous keys if connected via a PS/2 port rather than USB.
+If you find that the behavior of your keyboard has a limiting affect on what you are trying to do in Soundplant, consider upgrading; for the best possible keyboard experience, look for a keyboard that is capable of "n-key rollover" or NKRO, which means that each key has its own dedicated sensor and guarantees that the keyboard supports detection of an unlimited number of keys simultaneously.
+Some excellent makers of high end n-key rollover keyboards are Das Keyboard and Keychron, and you can find many others, often marketed for gamers, such as those by Razer or ROCCAT.
 A high quality keyboard enhances all use of your computer, not only Soundplant!
 More info about keyboard hardware and common quirks of inputting simultaneous key presses can be found in this article.

 Can I use a non-U.S. keyboard with Soundplant?

-• Generally, yes.
+• Sure.
 Soundplant is optimized for use with a standard U.S.A.
-QWERTY keyboard, but has been found to work well on other common keyboards (like AZERTY, U.K. QWERTY, etc.) with some minor quirks.
-For example, some keys on certain non-U.S. keyboard may not exactly match their onscreen equivalent, and 'shift+mode' may respond differently than expected on a couple of keys.
+QWERTY keyboard, but has been found to work well on other common keyboards (like AZERTY, U.K. QWERTY, etc.) with occasional minor quirks.
+For example, some keys on certain non-U.S. keyboard may not exactly match their onscreen equivalent.
 You will have to do some testing with your non-U.S. keyboard to learn how it works with Soundplant.
 If you find that the operation of your non-U.S. keyboard hinders your use of Soundplant, consider buying a cheap U.S. keyboard for optimal Soundplant use (easily found for under $10).
-A French Soundplant user has provided a helpful graphic for AZERTY keyboard use here (letters in blue represent the AZERTY key labels that correspond to Soundplant's onscreen QWERTY keys, and keys in red should be avoided on AZERTY keyboards when using shift+mode).
+If you're interested in sponsoring Soundplant's support of your preferred keyboard layout, get in touch!

 How can I use Soundplant on a tablet?